NoiRC256/GenshinSandprints/README.md

 Blog post: https://noirccc.net/blog/posts/484

-Note: This is just a prove of concept and won't be production ready any time soon
+Note: This is just a proof of concept and won't be production ready any time soon

 ## Features
 - :heavy_check_mark: Distance-based dynamic tessellation.